clientedev/ObraFlowv2/replit.md

 - **Internal Notifications System**: Database-stored notifications with automatic email alerts for report status changes.
 - **User Management**: Role-based access control.
 - **Approval Management System**:
   - **Aprovador Global**: Single system-wide approver with exclusive permissions to transfer their role and manage temporary approvers.
 Only the current Aprovador Global can perform these critical actions - even Master users cannot override this restriction.
+The system enforces strict permission controls ensuring only the Aprovador Global (identified by matching aprovador_global.aprovador_id) can transfer the global role or manage temporary approvers.
   - **Aprovadores Temporários**: Project-specific approvers that override the global approver for particular projects.
 Can only be added, edited, or removed by the Aprovador Global.
+Each project can have at most one temporary approver.
-  - **Permission Enforcement**: Backend validation ensures security at the route level, while frontend UI provides clear visual feedback (disabled buttons with tooltips) for users without appropriate permissions.
+  - **Permission Enforcement**: Backend validation ensures security at the route level with strict checks using `current_user_is_aprovador_global()`, while frontend UI provides clear visual feedback (disabled buttons with tooltips) for users without appropriate permissions.
+All critical routes validate permissions before executing any actions.
   - **Exception Handling**: Master users can define the first Aprovador Global when none exists, after which all approver management becomes exclusive to the Aprovador Global.
+This is the only exception to the strict permission rules.
+  - **CSRF Protection**: All forms related to approver management include CSRF tokens to prevent security vulnerabilities.
 - **Calendar System**: Visit scheduling, Google Calendar export.
 - **Offline Functionality & PWA**: Full offline support, local storage, automatic sync.
 - **Push Notifications**: Proximity alerts for sites, system updates, pending report notifications using geolocation.

 ## Security Implementation
-- **CSRF Protection**: All forms include CSRF protection.
+- **CSRF Protection**: All forms include CSRF protection via csrf_token() in templates.
 - **Authentication**: Session-based login with password hashing.
 - **File Security**: Secure filename handling and file type validation.
 - **Access Control**: Route protection based on login status and user roles, including specific permissions for master users on critical actions like project reactivation and report approval/deletion.
 - **Aprovador Global Permission System**: Strict permission controls ensuring only the Aprovador Global can transfer their role or manage temporary approvers.
+Backend routes validate permissions using `current_user_is_aprovador_global()` which checks if the current user's ID matches the stored global approver's ID.
 Master users can only define the first Aprovador Global when none exists; after that, all approver management is exclusive to the Aprovador Global.
+Frontend provides disabled buttons with tooltips for unauthorized users.

 # External Dependencies